trentlarson/endorser-mobile/README.md

 - In package.json, update version
 - Tag
 - (I recommend starting with ios since it takes longer to get approved.)
+- To install on a local iPhone, you can edit the scheme in the product to have a build configuration of "Release".
 - android
   - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number to match ios)
     - Always increment the versionCode (and ensure you don't already have a larger release in ios, just for consistency's sake).
 It is possible to reuse the versionName.